strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

 oc describe kafkatopic my-topic
 ```

-So `kafkatopic` is now at same level as any other Kubernetes/OpenShift native resourse, for example `configmap`, `deployment`, `secret` and `kafka` of course, as provided by the Cluster Operator, and so on.
+So `kafkatopic` is now at the same level as any other Kubernetes/OpenShift native resources, for example `configmap`, `deployment`, `secret` and `kafka` of course, as provided by the Cluster Operator, and so on.

 # Kafka brokers listeners: let's make them configurable!